 The Diamond League stage

-Most of this unfolds on the Diamond League, the elite global circuit of one-day athletics meetings that runs from June to September.
+Most of this unfolds on the Diamond League, the elite global circuit of one-day athletics meetings that runs from mid-May to early September.

 It is where the sport’s biggest names race for prize money and ranking points between the Olympics and world championships.